 Shoshin Karate-Do International is founded on the premise that in the beginners mind, the potential for learning and growth is significantly more, than in the mind that is closed due to believing it already knows.
-As such, practitioners of this school hearken back to an older time when Karate was practiced as a method of self defense, and as a way of self development, not as a sport.
+As such, practitioners of this school hearken back to an older time when Karate was practiced as a method of self development, not as a sport.

 At Shoshin Karate-Do International we adhere to the tradition and way of Master Funakoshi.